UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/0-study-plan/week-1/index.md

 This week, we will cover the following topics:

-- Introduction to the course (Module 1): what are the broader questions we will answer in this subject, and how are they connected?
+- Introduction to the course: what are the topics we will cover in this subject, and how are they connected?
-- Collective Risk Modelling (Module 2): how do you work out the distribution of the sum of claims if you can make assumptions about their frequency and severity, and what are typical assumptions for claims frequency?
+- Risk and Insurance (Module 1): to put it in the way the CM2 notes puts it, how do we model the behaviours of agents on a market?
+What is a possible mathematical model for “rational” behaviour, that could explain why people purchase insurance?

+See also detailed learning outcomes of 1.2 (utility theory) of the CM2 syllabus [`here`](../../0-subject-guide/SILO).

+# Videos

 Here is the week 1 video introduction.
-In this video I briefly introduce myself, the subject, and highlight some key aspect of the 2023 delivery and possible differences with previous years.
+In this video I briefly introduce myself, the subject, and highlight some key aspect of the 2023 delivery and differences with previous years.

 <iframe height="420" width="640" allowfullscreen frameborder="0" src="https://echo360.net.au/media/faeb16b3-0ff2-4335-98fa-fde57450bfb3/public?autoplay=false&amp;automute=false">
 </iframe>